gitpocket/test.ping/README.md

 1. Add the role to [Ansible Galaxy](https://galaxy.ansible.com/) under our [Rackspace_Automation](https://galaxy.ansible.com/list#/users/2126) user.
 1. Add the repository to our [drone instance](https://drone-opsdev.rax.io/dashboard/team/opsdev-ansible).
 1. If your templates directory **doesn't** have any templates, touch a file named `placeholder.j2` in that directory.
 This is required for the syntax checking above.
 1. Create a `.drone.yml` file in the root of your repository.
-Follow [this example](https://github.com/rack-roles/test.ping/blob/master/.drone.yml.example).
+[This file](https://github.com/rack-roles/test.ping/blob/master/.drone.yml.example) should drop in without any modification.
 1. Create a `tests` directory in the root of your repository.
 Follow [this example](https://github.com/rack-roles/test.ping/tree/master/tests).
 * `roles.list` contains a list of roles to be installed before invoking your test playbook. **Should include the role you are testing at a minimum.**
 * `main.yml` is the playbook that performs the functional test of your role.
-[This example](https://github.com/rack-roles/test.ping/blob/master/tests/main.yml) shows a minimum requirements.
+[This example](https://github.com/rack-roles/test.ping/blob/master/tests/main.yml) shows a minimum requirements. **Add any functional tests using the various testing modules in Ansible (assert, stat, uri, etc)**

 ## Docker Images